llooker/hca_fetal_heart_rate_monitoring/z_sql_scripts/sql_create_discrete_events.md

   -- By patient by every five seconds

 # Method:
-  -- Take last 3 min of data
+  -- Take last 10 min of data
+  -- Figure out # of cycles
-  -- Take the average of the absolute difference between every point and the 5 seconds before it
+     -- Take the difference between every point and the 5 seconds before it -- Every time number increases then decreases, that's a peak -- Every time number decreases then increaes, that's a nadir -- A full cycle is the # of times this changes / 2 -- Figure out average amplitude of cycles
+     -- Take difference between every peak and nadir / 2 -- If cycle length average for last 10 minutes is > 30 seconds, that's less than 2 cycles / minute --> no variability
+      -- Otherwise, take the average amplitude for the past 10 minutes as variability

-CREATE OR REPLACE TABLE `hca-data-sandbox.fetal_heartrate.rules_classify_2_variability_last_3_min` AS with diff_last_value AS
+CREATE OR REPLACE TABLE `hca-data-sandbox.fetal_heartrate.rules_classify_2_variability_last_3_min` AS with prior_value AS
 (
   SELECT
-    # 1. Calculate absolute difference between every point and 5 seconds before it
+      # Calculate absolute difference between every point and 5 seconds before it
       *
     , LAST_VALUE(value) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp ROWS BETWEEN 1 PRECEDING AND 1 PRECEDING) AS last_value
-  , abs(value - LAST_VALUE(value) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp ROWS BETWEEN 1 PRECEDING AND 1 PRECEDING)) AS abs_difference
   FROM `hca-data-sandbox.fetal_heartrate.rules_classify_1_baseline_last_30_min`
 )
+, prior_value_change AS
+(
   SELECT
+      *
+    , value - last_value as change
+    , case
+        when value - last_value < 0 then 'Decreasing'
+        when value - last_value > 0 then 'Increasing'
+        when value - last_value = 0 then 'No Change'
+        else 'No Change'
+      end as change_type
+  FROM prior_value
+)
+, change_type_following as
+(
+  SELECT
+      *
+    , LAST_VALUE(change_type) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp ROWS BETWEEN 1 FOLLOWING AND 1 FOLLOWING) AS change_type_after
+  FROM prior_value_change
+)
+, change_wave_type as (
+  SELECT
+      *
+    , case
+        when change_type = 'Decreasing' and change_type_after = 'Increasing' then 'Nadir'
+        when change_type = 'Increasing' and change_type_after = 'Decreasing' then 'Peak'
+        else NULL
+      end as wave_type
+  FROM change_type_following
+)
+, wave_summary_pre as (
+  SELECT
+      *
+    , LAG(measurement_timestamp,1) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp) as last_half_cycle_time
+    , LAG(measurement_timestamp,2) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp) as last_full_cycle_time
+    , LAG(value,1) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp) as last_half_cycle_value
+    , LAG(value,2) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp) as last_full_cycle_value
+  FROM change_wave_type
+  WHERE wave_type is not null

+)
+, wave_summary as
+(
+  SELECT
+      measurement_timestamp
+    , subjectid
+    , datatype
+    , value
+    , timestamp_diff(measurement_timestamp, last_full_cycle_time, second) as cycle_length
+    , (value - last_half_cycle_value) / 2 as amplitude
+  FROM wave_summary_pre
+)
+, fill_out_values_with_last_cycle as
+(
+  SELECT
+      a.*
+    , last_value(b.cycle_length ignore nulls) OVER (PARTITION BY a.subjectid, a.datatype ORDER BY a.measurement_timestamp ROWS BETWEEN 300 PRECEDING AND 0 PRECEDING) AS cycle_length
+    , last_value(b.amplitude ignore nulls) OVER (PARTITION BY a.subjectid, a.datatype ORDER BY a.measurement_timestamp ROWS BETWEEN 300 PRECEDING AND 0 PRECEDING) AS amplitude
+  FROM `hca-data-sandbox.fetal_heartrate.rules_classify_1_baseline_last_30_min` a
+  LEFT JOIN wave_summary b
-    a.measurement_timestamp
+    ON a.measurement_timestamp = b.measurement_timestamp
+    AND a.subjectid = b.subjectid
+    AND a.datatype = b.datatype
+)
+, average_last_10_minutes as
+(
+  SELECT
+      measurement_timestamp
-  , a.subjectid
+    , subjectid
-  , a.datatype
+    , datatype
-  , a.data_quality
+    , data_quality
-  , a.value
+    , value
     , baseline
-    # 2. Calculate average of those differences over last 3 minutes (12 readings / minute (every 5 seconds) * 3 minutes)
+    , avg(cycle_length) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp ROWS BETWEEN 120 PRECEDING AND 0 PRECEDING) as cycle_length
-  , AVG(abs_difference) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp ROWS BETWEEN 36 PRECEDING AND 0 FOLLOWING) as variability
+    , avg(amplitude) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp ROWS BETWEEN 120 PRECEDING AND 0 PRECEDING) as amplitude
+  FROM fill_out_values_with_last_cycle
+)
+SELECT
+    measurement_timestamp
+  , subjectid
+  , datatype
+  , data_quality
+  , value
+  , baseline
+  , case when cycle_length > 30 then NULL else amplitude end as variability
-FROM diff_last_value a
+FROM average_last_10_minutes
 ;

 /**********************